Jed Johnson (interior designer): Relationship with Andy Warhol and film career

 From 1968 to 1974, Johnson lived with Andy Warhol at 1342 Lexington Ave in the Carnegie Hill neighborhood of Manhattan.

-On his third day working for Western Union in February 1968, Johnson delivered a telegram to the Decker building at 33 Union Square West, where artist Andy Warhol had recently relocated his studio, The Factory.
-Paul Morrissey, Warhol's film collaborator and overseer of The Factory, liked the well-mannered messenger and hired him to help get The Factory into shape.
-Johnson began by stripping wood and quickly advanced to more general tasks, becoming The Factory's first regular salaried employee since Gerard Malanga.
-Warhol allowed Johnson and his brother to use his charge account at Max's Kansas City, and when he saw where they lived he loaned them money for a deposit to move into an apartment in a safer neighborhood on East 17th Street and Irving Place.

-On June 3, 1968, radical feminist Valerie Solanas shot Warhol as Johnson was installing fluorescent lights at The Factory.
-Warhol and Solanas arrived at the same time as Johnson, who had just returned from the hardware store, and the three of them entered the building together.
-Johnson hid from the gunshots in Warhol's office; Solanas tried to enter the room but he held the door shut.
-As Warhol was taken to Columbus Hospital, Johnson and Warhol's business manager Fred Hughes were held for questioning at the 13th Precinct police station until Solanas surrendered later that evening.

-Johnson visited Warhol daily during his hospitalization and they developed a deep bond.
-Subsequently, Johnson moved into Warhol's townhouse at 1342 Lexington Avenue in Carnegie Hill to help him recuperate and look after his ailing mother Julia Warhola.
-During Warhol's recovery, a romance ensued and Johnson came to "fill the traditional role of a devoted young spouse".
-Johnson brought order to the household by painting the walls, arranging the furniture, and clearing out the clutter in the home.
-He accompanied Warhola on weekly visits to the doctor and looked after her two elderly cats.
+Johnson visited Warhol daily during his hospitalization, and the two developed a close and enduring bond.
+Subsequently, Johnson moved into Warhol's Northern Renaissance Revival-style townhouse at 1342 Lexington Avenue in Carnegie Hill to help him recuperate and look after his ailing mother, Julia Warhola.
+During Warhol's recovery, a romance blossomed, and Johnson came to "fill the traditional role of a devoted young spouse."
+Johnson brought order to the household by painting the walls, arranging the furniture, and clearing out the clutter in the townhouse.
+He also accompanied Warhol's mother on weekly visits to the doctor and cared for her two elderly cats.
+Warhol's physician and friend Denton Cox later recalled of Johnson, "Jed was not in it for ulterior reasons.
+He loved Andy.
+In the early years, they were joined at the hip."